John Seeberg

 Recommended

-Timberwolf dry cat food receives the Cat Food Advisor rating, 4.5 stars
+Timberwolf dry product range is made of four recipes which all receive the Cat Food Advisor rating, 4.5 stars.

 These grain-free recipes provide a rich source of species-appropriate animal protein, supplemented with vitamins and minerals.
 They are rich in taurine, an essential amino acid to support a cat’s vision and heart health.